Automatic Stability and Recovery for Neural Network Training: Theoretical Properties

 \section{Theoretical Properties}

 In this section, we analyze the theoretical properties of the proposed runtime stability controller.
 Rather than attempting to establish convergence guarantees for nonconvex optimization, which are generally unattainable for modern deep learning systems, we focus on \emph{runtime safety and recovery properties}.
-These properties formalize the intuition that the controller prevents unbounded degradation of training behavior and enables recovery from destabilizing updates.